 If you are using a custom local package index, for example if you are working

-at a company with private packages, make sure it implement correctly
+at a company with private packages, make sure it correctly implements

 should get a